jamisongove/Coral-Reef-Persistance/README.md

 CODE

-PreDisturbance.m: Runs all analysis on CORAL.PERSISTENCE.RAW.csv that produces Figure 2a,b,c in our submitted manuscript.
-The output from this script is the data file CORAL.REEF.TRAJECTORY that produces Figures 2a,b,c.
-See also FIG2c_PERCENT.DIFFERENCES.xlsx which is produced by this script and are the percent differences in Figure 2c.
+PreDisturbance.m: Runs all analysis on CORAL.PERSISTENCE.RAW.csv that produces Figure 2a,b,d and Extended Data Figure 3 in our submitted manuscript.
+The output from this script is the data file CORAL.REEF.TRAJECTORY that produces Figures 2a,b,d and Extended Data Figure 3.

 Disturbance.m: Runs all analysis on CORAL.PERSISTENCE.RAW.csv that produces the dataset GAMM_MHW.csv.
 GAMM_MHW.csv is the input for the R script (GAMM_Disturbance.R) that produces the results in Figure 3d and Supplementary Figure 2.